-CTE101 YEARBOOK (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: PREREQUISITE: INTERVIEW AND TEACHER APPROVAL OPEN T O SOPHOMORES, JUNIORS, AND SENI ORS ONLY CAN BE TAKEN N TO SATISFY FINE ARTS GRADUATION I REQUIRE MENT the basics of reporting, writing, layout, • • iness management for the production a • are an integral part of the yearbook team as ience; therefore, a one-year commitment to • • oficient in writing, grammar, vocabulary, a • book is produced using an online resource, Lightroom, and Photoshop.
-Students write sports-related articles for the AIA using AZPreps365.com and student life articles using social media.
-A significant time commitment is required outside of the classroom covering sports, school activities, and school events.
-Each member of the yearbook team will receive a G SCHS yearbook for free.
+CTE101 YEARBOOK (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: INTERVIEW AND TEACHER APPROVAL - OPEN T O SOPHOMORES, JUNIORS, AND SENIO RS ONLY CAN BE TAKE N TO SATISFY FINE ARTS GRADUATION REQUIRE EMENT marketing, and bus yearbook.
+Students a on," real world exper Students must be pr book is produced us sports-related article social media.
+A sig covering sports, sch the basics of reporting, writing, layout, iness management for the production an are an integral part of the yearbook team as in ence; therefore, a one-year commitment to t oficient in writing, grammar, vocabulary, and ing an online resource, Lightroom, and Phot is for the AIA using AZPreps365.com and stu- nificant time commitment is required outs ool activities, and school events.
+Each me GCHS yearbook for free. d sale of nterns gair this course d compute toshop.
+Stu udent life a side of the the GCHS ning "hands- is required. er skills.
+The udents write rticles using e classroom

-CTE104 ROBOTICS (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: NONE

-Robotics is a new and exciting course that combines building and programming into one using Tetrix and Java.
+CTE104 ROBOTICS (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: NONE Robotics is a new and exciting course that combines building and programming into one using Tetrix and Java.
 Students learn how to do the following: build robots with arm/grasping mechanism and use different sensors (IR, Distance, Optical) to complete challenges.
 Android Studio along with Java is used in learning how to program the robot.
 This course focuses on STEM.

-CTE105 CODING (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: NONE

-This course covers some of the history of computers and coding/programming.
+CTE105 CODING (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: NONE This course covers some of the history of computers and coding/programming.
 Basic programming and solving skills will be the focus of this course.
 Students will learn to write programs using Java and Android studio.
 Students will be able to write programs and apps for the ZTE phone, which is Android based.
 Some basic 3D CAD drawings and printing will also be taught.
 This course focuses on STEM.

-CTE106 DIGITAL DESIGN AND MARKETING 1 YEAR 1 CREDIT MEDIA (ELECTIVE) PREREQUISITE: NONE CAN BE TAKEN TO SATISFY FINE ARTS GRADUATION REQUIREMENT
+CTE106 DIGITAL DESIGN AND MARKETING 1 YEAR 1 CREDIT MEDIA (ELECTIVE) PREREQUISITE: NONE CAN BE TAKEN I TO SATISFY FINE ARTS GRADUATION REQUIREMENT

-This dynamic and practical course offers students an introduction to graphic design and digital media production for commercial applications.
-This survey course covers technical basics, design principles, branding basics, photography basics, video basics, and a variety of media applications.
-Students will manage projects with both print and digital applications in the realm of graphic design and layout, digital photography, and short-form video; and will learn entry-level artistic and technical skills in each discipline while exploring how they intersect with marketing and branding strategies.
-By the end of the course students will understand how media can be used to share information, and attract, engage and persuade audiences.
-Whether pursuing a future in design, marketing, or entrepreneurship, students will be equipped with valuable skills and knowledge to proceed in today's market landscape.
+This dynamic and practical course offers students an introduction to graphic design and digital media design.
+This survey course covers technical basics, design principles, layout basics, branding basics, photo editing basics, and a variety of media applications.
+Students will manage projects with both print and digital applications in the realm of graphic design, layout, and digital art; and will learn entry-level artistic and technical skills in each discipline while exploring how they intersect with marketing and branding.